Intro to TagTeam

 - For example, other tagging platforms allow users modify their own tags retroactively, and only their own.
 Ordinary TagTeam users have the same power.
 But TagTeam hub owners (project managers) may modify any tags in their hub, and may use both automated and manual filtering to do so.
 This is an essential tool for creating tag convergence or developing a project ontology.

-- It stores all tag records in a local database for deduping, back-up, export, modification, and searching.
+- It stores all tag records in a local database for deduping, export, preservation, modification, and searching.
 The search engine supports boolean searching, phrase searching, wildcard searching, and fuzzy searching.

 - It allows different hubs to share input feeds, and allow different hubs to give different local names to the same feed.

-- It allows users to create output feeds out of any combination of input feeds.
+- It allows users to create output feeds from any boolean combination of input feeds or any boolean combination of tags.

 - It spiders or updates its input feeds often enough for its output feeds to provide useful real-time alerts.
 Hence it combines a prospective alert service with a retrospective knowledge-organization service.